 PowerGen Renewable Energy (PowerGen) completed a successful Series B round in November 2019, which drew funding from eight investors, including USD 2m in equity from REPP.
 The other seven were Shell’s New Energies business, Sumitomo Corporation, Omidyar Network, Acumen, EDFI ElectriFI, DOB Equity, and Micro-grid Catalytic Capital Partners.

-PowerGen is one of the pioneers building and managing smart grids with renewable energy, which deliver clean, affordable and reliable electricity to underserved people in Africa.
+PowerGen is one of the pioneers building and managing smart renewable energy mini-grids, which deliver clean, affordable and reliable electricity to underserved people in Africa.
 The company’s “smart grid” approach involves:

-Following the closing of the Series B fundraise, PowerGen has installed 3.67MW of renewable energy capacity, providing electricity access for the first time to over 170,000 people across Nigeria, Kenya, Sierra Leone and Tanzania.
-Around 75,830 people have been connected as a direct result of REPP’s investment, as well as over 2,200 micro-businesses.
+Following the closing of the Series B fundraise, PowerGen has installed 4.57MW of renewable energy capacity through 105 mini-grids.
+These mini-grids are providing electricity access for the first time to nearly 120,000 people across Nigeria, Kenya, Sierra Leone and Tanzania, as well as over 2,200 micro-businesses.

 Back in 2016, REPP provided early-stage funding assistance and support that has helped the company position itself at the forefront of the off-grid sector in Tanzania and Kenya.